Jesse M. Furman

-Jesse Matthew Furman (born June 7, 1972) is a United States district judge of the United States District Court for the Southern District of New York.
+Jesse Matthew Furman (born 1972) is a United States district judge of the United States District Court for the Southern District of New York.

 Early life and education

 Furman is the son of psychologist Gail (née Gorman) and real estate developer Jay Furman.
-He earned a Bachelor of Arts from Harvard College in 1994 and then was a Henry Fellow at Oxford University from 1994 until 1995.
+He earned a Bachelor of Arts from Harvard College in 1994 and then was a Henry Fellow at the University of Oxford from 1994 to 1995.
 He received a Juris Doctor from Yale Law School in 1998.
-From 1998 until 1999, Furman served as a law clerk for then United States District Judge and future United States Attorney General Michael Mukasey.
-In 1999–2000 he clerked for United States Court of Appeals for the Second Circuit Judge José A. Cabranes, and in 2002–03 for Associate Justice David Souter.
+From 1998 to 1999, Furman served as a law clerk for then United States District Judge and future United States Attorney General Michael Mukasey.
+From 1999 to 2000, he clerked for United States Court of Appeals for the Second Circuit Judge José A. Cabranes.
+From 2002 to 2003, he clerked for Associate Justice David Souter.

-Professional career
+Career

 Furman worked as a lawyer at the law firm Wiggin & Dana from 2000 to 2002 and again from 2003 to 2004.
 In 2004, he became a federal prosecutor in the Southern District of New York, where he served as an Assistant United States Attorney.
 From 2007 to 2009, he worked in the office of the United States Attorney General as Counselor to the Attorney General.
 A 2005 New York Observer article named him as a potential future Supreme Court nominee.

 Federal judicial service

-On June 7, 2011, President Barack Obama nominated Furman to a seat on the United States District Court for the Southern District of New York that had been vacated by Judge Alvin Hellerstein, who had taken senior status in January 2011.
+On June 7, 2011, President Barack Obama nominated Furman to a seat on the United States District Court for the Southern District of New York that had been vacated by Judge Alvin Hellerstein, who assumed senior status in January 2011.
 On September 15, 2011, the Senate Judiciary Committee reported his nomination to the Senate floor by a voice vote.
 On February 15, 2012, Senate Majority Leader Harry Reid filed cloture on Furman's nomination.
-On February 16, the Senate, by unanimous consent, vitiated the cloture vote on the nomination and agreed to a final vote on the nomination.
-On February 17, the Senate confirmed Furman by a 62–34 vote.
+The Senate vitiated the cloture motion on February 16 and confirmed Furman on February 17, by a 62–34 vote.
 He received his commission the same day.